Critical Risk Means Critical Leadership: Why Psychosocial Hazard Must Sit at the Centre of Police and Emergency Services Governance

 Police officers and emergency responders are repeatedly exposed to:

-Where a hazard is foreseeable, cumulative, and capable of causing serious psychological injury or suicide, it meets the threshold of critical risk.
-The legal framing may change.
-The principle does not.
+This exposure is not incidental; it is intrinsic to the role.
+When a hazard is foreseeable, cumulative, and capable of causing serious psychological injury or suicide, it meets the threshold of critical risk.
+The legal framing may change, but the principle does not.

 What Good Governance Should Look Like